Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 Podbean Pricing Plans

-The Podbean has four pricing plans starting from free to paid.
+The Podbean has four pricing plans, starting from free to paid.

 Unlimited Audio: $9 per month

-This plan allows audio podcasting with no limit: unlimited storage space, and unmetered bandwidth.
+This plan allows audio podcasting with no limit: unlimited storage space and unmetered bandwidth.

 Unlimited Plus: $29 per month

 The unlimited plus plan is best for video podcasts and podcast monetization.
-If you want to include video podcast and monetize all your podcasting, then this plan is the best option.
+If you want to include a video podcast and monetize all your podcasting, then this plan is the best option.